Islamic Relief: 1990s

 In 1993, Islamic Relief worked with UK-based newspaper The Independent on an appeal to raise funds for relief efforts during the Bosnian War.
 The appeal raised £37,000 for Islamic Relief and supported aid delivery throughout the conflict, including during the Siege of Sarajevo.

 In 1994, Islamic Relief became the first Muslim NGO to receive UK government funding when it was awarded £180,000 to support a training centre in North Kordofan, Sudan.

 The following year, the charity was the first international relief agency on the ground delivering aid to the Chechen capital, Grozny, after war broke out in the territory.
 Islamic Relief supplied food, blankets, clothes and medicine to those affected by the fighting.

 Islamic Relief became a signatory of the International Red Cross and Red Crescent Movement's Code of Conduct in 1999, committing to this international standard of how to provide aid to people affected by emergencies in a non-biased manner.
 Humanity, neutrality, impartiality and independence are the code's core principles.

 2000s

 In 2002, Islamic Relief signed a Framework Partnership with the European Commission's Humanitarian Aid department, recognising the charity's capacity to deliver aid to a high standard.

 Islamic Relief purports to have been one of the few international aid agencies assisting people in Iraq when war broke out in 2003, providing £9 million worth of aid to people in need.

+In late 2004, Islamic Relief responded to the devastating Indian Ocean Tsunami, assisting some of the hardest-hit communities.
+It was Islamic Relief’s largest-scale emergency response at the time and marked the beginning of the organisation’s work in Indonesia.

 In 2005, Islamic Relief launched its biggest-ever operation in the United States, supporting those affected by Hurricane Katrina.
 That same year, the charity joined the UK's Disasters Emergency Committee (DEC).
 It remains a member, along with 14 other major charities.